 For over four years, gold and silver have been in a broad, downward-biased trading range.
 A sustained move from these boundaries will offer strong proof that either (a) the downtrend is still in force or (b) that the intermediate cyclical bear phase has ended, and the larger, longer-lasting cyclical bull trend is in the process of recommencing (this writer's belief).

 The Twin Dragons – Fear and Greed

-Whereas the concept of Greed can be fairly well-defined and recognized, Fear, is a considerably more complex phenomenon.
-This is because one can not only be afraid of a loss when the price of an investment is going down, but also afraid of loss if the price is going up!
+Whereas the concept of Greed can be fairly well-defined and recognized, Fear is a considerably more complex phenomenon.
+This is because one can not only be afraid of a loss when the price of an investment is going down but also afraid of a loss if the price is going up!